-Of all neo-paramilitary groups active in Colombia, the Aguilas Negras is the most mysterious and the most political.
+Of all illegal armed groups in Colombia, the Aguilas Negras is arguably the most mysterious, the most elusive and the most political.

-With its manifestation so briefly after the demobilization of the AUC, the Aguilas Negras became the first publicly known neo-paramilitary group, but was later overshadowed by larger neo-paramilitary organizations like the Urabeños and ERPAC.
+With its manifestation so briefly after the demobilization of the AUC, the Aguilas Negras became the first publicly known of approximately 60 post-AUC paramilitary groups, most of whom disappeared within years.

 Since its foundation, the name — believed to only be involved in minor, local drug trafficking activities — appeared on death threats aimed at both Colombian and international NGOs, and defenders of displaced families trying to reclaim land stolen by the paramilitaries.